-The FY2001 budget request asks for three specific set-asides in the Drug Elimination Funding: \$30 million for the Community Gun Safety and Violence Reduction Initiative (purchasing guns from owners to lessen the number of guns in a community); \$20 million for Operation Safe Home (combats violent crime and gang-related activity in a community), and \$20 million for the New Approach Anti-Drug Program (supports housing entities in prosecuting drug-related criminal activity and security-related capital improvements).
+The FY2001 budget asked for three specific set-asides in the Drug Elimination Funding: \$30 million for the Community Gun Safety and Violence Reduction Initiative (purchasing guns from owners to lessen the number of guns in a community); \$20 million for Operation Safe Home (combats violent crime and gangrelated activity in a community), and \$20 million for the New Approach Anti-Drug Program (supports housing entities in prosecuting drug-related criminal activity and security-related capital improvements).

-The House recommends \$300 million for drug elimination grants for FY2001, \$10 million less than approved for last year and \$45 million below the Administration's request for \$345 million.
-The Senate bill recommends \$310 million for FY2001.
-The Senate Appropriation Committee remains concerned about HUD "interfering" with local decisionmaking on the use of drug elimination grants, and directs HUD to identify in the FY2002 budget justification the goals of the program and the actual performance of the grantees in meeting the goals.
+The House approved \$300 million for drug elimination grants for FY2001, \$10 million less than approved for last year and \$45 million below the Administration's request for \$345 million.
+The Senate committee's bill recommended \$310 million for FY2001.
+S. Rept.
+106-410 expressed concern about HUD "interfering" with local decision making on the use of drug elimination grants, and directed HUD to identify in the FY2002 budget justification the goals of the program and the actual performance of the grantees in meeting the goals.